wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 State `S_Inv` and `E_Inv` blocks are not handled, and the method just allocates an MSHR in the front entry of the register, such that when the ongoing invalidation transaction completes, the `ForceInv` can be retried.

+State `M_Inv`, `E_InvX`, and `M_InvX` should be handled more carefully.
+The method first check whether these states are caused by a concurrent `GETx` event that only performs local operations involving the current cache and its upper level caches, without forwarding the request to the lower level, namely, one cache requests to read or write a block that is cached in exclusive state in another cache.
+If true, then the `ForceInv` must be ordered after this request, by calling `allocateMSHR()` with `pos` being one.
+The reason for this arrangement is that, image if the `ForceInv` is inserted into the front entry, then after the ongoing invalidation or downgrade transaction completes, the `ForceInv` will be ordered before the `GETx` request, sets the state to `I`, and itself completes.
+The `GETx` request will then be retried on an non-existing block, which incurs undefined behavior, because the `GETx` in this case does not expect a response from the lower level that can further transit `I` into a meaningful data.

+If, however, that the `ForceInv` does not race with `GETx` request, then the only possibility is that it raced with a `FlushLine` or `FlushLineInv`.
+In either case, the `ForceInv` can be ordered before the flush, by calling `allocateMSHR()` with `pos` being zero.